mblayman/mattlayman.com/content/blog/2019-01-08-web-development-environments.md

 and your live site.
 The industry term
 for a live website
-is "production"
+is "production,"
 so you might hear
 about this problem
 as the dev/prod (development/production) parity problem.

-We've already encountered this problem a couple of time in this article.
+We've already encountered this problem a couple of times in this article.
 If an environment has differences between how it was developed